Krusha massacres

-In 2020, Darko Tasić, a local Serb from the same village and member of the police reserve forces was convicted as one of the perpetrators of the massacre.
-It is one of the first cases in which the trial of one of the perpetrators has concluded.

 One of witnesses of the murder was British journalist John Sweeney, who was in the place of the murder in that time, saw disposal of dead bodies in the Drini river, and later was an important witness of the trials of Krusha massacres.

+The International Criminal Tribunal for the former Yugoslavia (ICTY) classified it as murder, persecution and forcible transfer, and sentenced five Yugoslav officials.
+Slobodan Milošević was also indicted by the ICTY for the same crime, but died before a verdict was reached.